MatasVin/Salar_Calculator/README.md

 # Salary_Calculator
 A simple salary calculator, to make sure that your boss pays you accurately.

-UPDATE: NOW WITH UNPAID BREAKS AND TAXES!
+UPDATE V2: NOW WITH UNPAID BREAKS AND INFINITELY MORE TAXES!
+NOW WITH EASIER SHIFT ENTRY!